MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Configure-wpa-settings.md

 ### User data exclusions

 * Exclude emails/meetings to, or from, specific users, or all users from a domain using “;” as the delimiter
 * Exclude emails/meetings with specific terms in the subject line using “;” as the delimiter.
 Terms can be any combination of letters, numbers and special characters.
-However each term must be listed separately, because only exact subject keywords are excluded, for example: client;attorney;privilege;D&I. For more details, see [Keyword exclusion logic](../Privacy/Privacy-considerations.md#keyword-exclusion-logic).
+However each term must be listed separately, because only exact subject keywords are excluded, for example: client;attorney;privilege;D&I;legal acquisition.
+For more details, see [Keyword exclusion logic](../Privacy/Privacy-considerations.md#keyword-exclusion-logic).

 > [!Note]
 > If you exclude email addresses, do not assign licenses to them.
 You should also include all email aliases for  individuals.